SMTG-Bham/ThermoParser/paper.md

 The main dependencies are matplotlib [@Hunter2007] for plotting, pymatgen [@Ong2013] for symmetry analysis, numpy for calculations and click for the CLI.
 The package interfaces with Phonopy, Phono3py, AMSET and BoltzTraP.

-The package is modular, with a separate function for loading from each code, plotting each graph-type and preparing each axis arrangement, as well as numerous helper functions for calculating properties, manipulating data, and fomatting outputs.
+The package is modular, with a separate function for loading from each code, plotting each graph-type and preparing each axis arrangement, as well as numerous helper functions for calculating properties, manipulating data, and formatting outputs.
 Therefore, in order to add support for a new code, calculated property or plot-type, one needs only create a single function able to read/write the common format, and perhaps some metadata, and the rest should just work.
 Everything loaded into the common format has a `meta` dictionary, containing all the metadata needed to understand the data: the code it was loaded from, the shape of the array (e.g. if the first index is temperature) and the units, as well as any conditions imposed, such as if the data has been reduced to a particular temperature.
 All dependent variables are also loaded by default.